 Apart from this, chances are, you save and store greeting cards and invitations that are special, relevant, or mean something significant in your life.
-Even if you don’t, the people you are sending the invitations to probably do via scrap-booking or other means.
+Even if you don’t, the people you are sending the invitations to probably do via scrap-booking or other methods.

-This means that your invitations have to feel relevant and memorable.
+Thus, your invitations have to feel relevant and memorable.
 Not just for the event at hand, but also for years into the future.

 Depending on the kind of event or invitation card you’re interested in, here are a few things to keep in mind: